tyoung3/sw/PROJECT.md

 ## Description

-Generate project files from an .sw file, build and run the executable.
+Generate project files from a network definition file.
+Build and run the executable.